cloudinary-community/gatsby-source-cloudinary/README.md

 > The `f_auto` and `q_auto` Cloudinary transformations are applied automatically to all media queries.
 This optimizes the delivered media quality and format.

+All media files sourced from Cloudinary are on build, hence you will need to trigger a new production build whenever new media files are added directly on Cloudinary.

 Feel free to create feature requests.... and PRs :)